octue/es-flow/README.md

 ## Application Configuration

-### Configuration

-A 'default' configuration (app/config/default.py) is included which lists all settings and descriptions.

 NOTE: Private access passwords and keys SHOULD NOT BE STORED IN A CODE REPOSITORY.
 Set your server environment up to define these keys (and other custom settings) via environment variables.

 ### Environment Variables